-Today’s post is another guest post from the lovely Savina Francisco.
+Today’s post on how to do good Patreon rewards is another guest post from the lovely Savina Francisco.
 If you missed her first guest post you can find it here: Tips for Artists – Frustrations of an Art Buyer.
 Savina is an emerging artist, focusing on animal and fairy tale art.
 You can find her on Facebook at Amberwing Art.
 Let us jump right into it!

 How to Reward your Patreons

 Last month I created a list of issues I had when I tried to purchase art from artists.
 This last month I’ve been surfing Patreon, in search of art accounts I’d like to subscribe to there in the coming months and I’ve come across a whole new set of issues.
 Like I did last time, I included the issue and a possible solution.
 These are just my opinion, of course, but I hope they’re helpful to some!

 1) Offering the same things I can get for free

 This is probably the biggest one.
 If it looks like your Patreon only shows content that I can get for free (even if it means waiting a little while), I definitely won’t be subscribing.

 SOLUTION: Yes, I love supporting fellow artists, but frankly, most of us aren’t rich and if I have to choose between subscribing to your Patreon and getting that cool new art video that was just released – you need to give me something that’s going to make paying for your Patreon worthwhile.
 When I subscribe to a channel, I want to feel like I’m paying to get behind the scenes access – things that everyone else is missing out on.

 Here’s the rub: Of course you want to promote your current work, so you have to show it on your public social media channels, But your Patreon content needs to be stuff that you only show your patrons, otherwise they’ll just stick to your Instagram account.